 Service design is closely related to design thinking in that both approaches value creative problem solving through empathy.
-Think of it as a methodology for developing useful, useable ideas by putting you in the user’s shoes throughout the entire design process.
+Think of it as a methodology for developing useful, usable ideas by putting you in the user’s shoes throughout the entire design process.

 Let’s have a closer look at how this approach can help your team create better products by exploring five of service design’s most important benefits.